kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 ```
 <<[UNRESOLVED @joelspeed @lukasmetzner]>>
-We are currently depating about how to integrate the new metric `route_controller_route_sync_total`.

-@lukasmetzner: IMO this could also be added after alpha?
+We had a discussion about adding a new metric for A/B testing.
+To not miss the v1.35 milestone, we decided to postpone this metric until the beta stage, which is planned for milestone v1.36.
 <<[/UNRESOLVED]>>
 ```